Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Pure subgroups of and dynamical decomposition

+The above theorem is already new in the case where $H=\grp{\Phi}$ is a cyclic subgroup of $\IA$, in which case it yields a new conjugacy invariant for $\Phi$.
+In Section~\ref{sec_rel_other_works} below, we will explain the connection between active vertices and attracting laminations of $\Phi$ and the relation to other concepts from the literature.

-As usual, the uniqueness of $\Ud_H$ is up to $F_N$-equivariant isomorphism. \begin{rk} It is \emph{a priori} not obvious that there are only finitely many maximal $H$-invariant almost free factor systems (under the assumption that $H$ preserves no non-trivial free splitting), but this is a consequence of Assertion~\ref{it_HF}.
+\begin{rk} It is \emph{a priori} not obvious that there are only finitely many maximal $H$-invariant almost free factor systems (under the assumption that $H$ preserves no non-trivial free splitting), but this is a consequence of Assertion~\ref{it_HF}.
 In fact, Theorem~\ref{thm_dynamic_dec} can be used to derive a bound on their numbers, as will be done in Corollary~\ref{coro:finitude-facteurs} below.
 We insist that the assumption that $H$ preserves no free splitting is crucial here, see Example \ref{ex:arcs} for a situation where there are infinitely many invariant splittings dual to arcs on a surface, hence infinitely many sporadic $H$-invariant free factor systems. \end{rk}

 \begin{rk} Since $H$ does not preserve any non-trivial free splitting, edge stabilizers of $\Ud_H$ are non-trivial.
-By Assertion~\ref{it_relP}, they are universally peripheral with respect to $H$, and we will see that they are free factors of $F_N$ (see Proposition \ref{prop_additional}). \end{rk}
+They are finitely generated because vertex stabilizers are either cyclic or free factors.
+By Assertion~\ref{it_relP}, they are universally peripheral with respect to $H$.
+We will see that edge stabilizers are actually free factors of $F_N$ (see Proposition \ref{prop_additional}). \end{rk}

 \begin{rk} If $H$ is pure, $\Ud_H$ is the trivial splitting, reduced to a vertex in $V_a$.
 If $H$ is not pure, then $\Ud_H$ is non-trivial, and there are at least two orbits of active vertices.
 One can refine each of these vertices into a non-sporadic free splitting. \end{rk}